shklyn/test-task-goit/README.md

-# test-task-goit
-Tweet Card Interactive Component
+# Tweet Card Interactive Component

 This project is aimed at creating tweet cards with interactive functionality.
 The tweet cards can be in two states: "Follow" and "Following".
 When the user clicks the Follow button, the button text changes to "Following", the button color is updated, and the follower count increases by one.